-Within 90 days of the award, the successful applicants are required to submit an indicator table, which should include all indicators, baseline values, data sources, targets, data collection frequency, and data collection methods.
+Within 120 days of the award, the successful applicants are required to submit an indicator table, which should include all indicators, baseline values, data sources, targets, data collection frequency, and data collection methods.
 The successful applicants must also submit performance indicator reference sheets (PIRS) for each of the indicators that it will collect within 90 days of the award.
 Note that FFP provides PIRS for all required and required-if-applicable indicators.
 You can find FFP PIRS here.

 USAID may include additional monitoring and evaluation requirements.
 Please see the Post-Award Reporting section for minimum reporting requirements.
 The PDM reporting should describe how participants use food assistance transfers (consumption and/or expenditure patterns dependent upon modality), whether that usage is consistent with the activity design, and other sources of household food, issues, and challenges.
 Applicants are encouraged to collect outcome indicators on a regular basis to track change during the activity (Note that baseline/endline sampling approach is different from PDM, and hence their data should not be compared).
+Additional guidance on M&E can be found on the FFP Implementation Tools page, including the Policy and Guidance for Monitoring, Evaluation, and Reporting for Emergency Food Security Activities.